 Think you may have bought an illegal, disguised franchise that's called a "license," or something else?
 Or are you a licensor, think you have sold illegal franchises, and want a solution?

-In a recent case, a "licensor" selling disguised franchises settled with our client for $600k shortly after the Complaint was filed against it.
+In a recent case, a "licensor" selling licenses that were disguised franchises settled with our client for $600k shortly after the Complaint was filed against it.
 Compared to the paltry $20k licensing fee and some royalty payments it received, it's no wonder there's a lot of head scratching, "what happened?" going on.

 Contact franchise attorney and testifying franchise expert, Kevin B. Murphy, Mr. Franchise, directly through the Franchise Attorney page of this website, or click the above email link.